-0. Policy Statement:
+2. Policy Statement

-LHA will operate a zero tolerance policy towards Fraud by its employees, Management Committee Members, contractors, agents and other associated persons.
-Breaches of this policy are likely to constitute a serious disciplinary, contractual and/or criminal action for the individual(s) concerned.
+2.1 LHA will operate a zero tolerance policy towards Fraud by its employees, Management Committee Members, contractors, agents, and other associated persons.
+Breaches of this policy are likely to constitute serious disciplinary, contractual and/or criminal action for the individual(s) concerned.

-3. Application of the Policy:
+3. Application of the Policy

-- 3.1 LHA will apply the principles set out this Policy fairly, openly and transparently. - 3.2 The Policy applies to all employees, shareholders and Committee Members of LHA and is subsidiaries.
-The Association will also apply the provisions of the Policy to all individuals and organisations having a relationship with LHA including contractors, agents and consultants. - 3.3 All the parties listed above are required to familiarise themselves with this Policy and the processes and procedures contained with it and to make sure they follow it at all times throughout their relationship with LHA.
+- 3.1 LHA will apply the principles set out in this Policy fairly, openly, and transparently. - 3.2 The Policy applies to all employees and Committee Members of LHA.
+The Association will also apply the provisions of the Policy to all individuals and organisations having a relationship with LHA including contractors, agents, and consultants. - 3.3 All the parties listed above are required to familiarise themselves with this Policy and the processes and procedures contained with it, and to make sure they follow it at all times throughout their relationship with LHA.

-4. Definition of Fraud:
+4. Definition of Fraud